 - Replace any damaged wires you find around the bank 1 exhaust system.

-- Drain your oil, even if you don’t seen any issue with the viscosity.
-Replace the oil filter and flush your system, then replace with fresh oil.
+- Drain your oil, even if you don’t see any issue with the viscosity.
+Replace the oil filter and flush your system, then replace it with fresh oil.